 Since graduating from the University of Michigan in 1995, Jonathan Paley has spent his entire career in advertising.
 Prior to creating The Vault NYC, Jon worked at some of the most prestigious companies in advertising including Ogilvy & Mather and Cliff Freeman & Partners.
 There he worked on many high profile accounts such as American Express, Little Caesars, and Coke.
 In addition, Mr. Paley was a graduate of Saatchi & Saatchi’s acclaimed management training program.
 Before founding The Vault, Jon was a Partner at Curious Holdings.
 The Vault services many blue chip sports clients such as ESPN, the NFL, Academy Sports + Outdoors, CBS Sports, Under Armour, and Foot Locker.
 Jonathan has won almost every advertising award in the industry and was honored with an early career achievement award from the University of Michigan’s School of Kinesiology.

-Mark Silverman, the Big Ten Network’s first and only president, sets the strategic direction and manages all aspects of BTN, a joint venture between FOX Sports and the Big Ten Conference.
+Mark Silverman is the President of National Networks at FOX Sports and oversees all programming, production, marketing, and digital for FOX, FOX Sports 1, and FOX Sports 2 live events and studio shows.
+Previously, Silverman served as the Big Ten Network’s first president, where he set the strategic direction and manages all aspects of BTN, a joint venture between FOX Sports and the Big Ten Conference.
 BTN is the first successful collegiate television network to be partially owned by a conference.
 Silverman guided the network to profitability within two years of launch, established and grew the BTN brand and led the network to achieve its distribution goals.
-Today BTN has 60 million subscribers throughout the United States and Canada and has extended its portfolio beyond the traditional linear network with extensive new digital media offerings.

 Renowned architect and urban planner Janet Marie Smith was named as the Dodgers' Senior Vice President of Planning and Development in 2012, where she oversees upgrades and enhancements to Dodger Stadium.
 Smith is probably best known in the baseball world for her work on the influential Oriole Park at Camden Yards.
 Smith worked for the Orioles from 1989-94 as vice president of planning and development during the design and construction of the park.
 Prior to joining the Dodgers, Smith had a second tour with the Orioles as vice president of planning and development from September 2009-August 2012.
 In that role, Smith directed renovations and expansion of the Orioles' new spring training facility in Sarasota, FL, as well as upgrades and enhancements to Oriole Park at Camden Yards to celebrate the park's 20th anniversary.